ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 and stir it in pulverized charcoal to
 the consistency of paint.
 Put a coat
 of this over the timber, and there i
-not a man that will live to see it rot.
+not a man that will live to see it rot.&quot;
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:tu:batch_tu_furry_ver01:data:sn85033438:00200293575:1874102801:0778/pct:7.341944,86.048689,14.366644,10.877029/!600,600/0/default.jpg"/>
 </td>